deployKF/deployKF/README.md

 deployKF has a very large number of configurable values (more than 1500), but you can start by defining a few important ones, and then grow your values file over time.

 We recommend you start by copying the [`sample-values.yaml`](sample-values.yaml) file, which includes reasonable defaults that should work on any Kubernetes cluster.

-The following values will need to be changed to match your environment:
+The following values will always need to be changed to match your environment:

 | Value                                                                                                                   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 |-------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|